bright/new-www/_posts/2017-10-06-securing-your-google-service-account-key-in-builds.md

 * update the app listing (title, descriptions, images, videos, recent changes)
 * change contact information (e-mail, phone number, website)

-When granting this account the [required permissions](https://github.com/Triple-T/gradle-play-publisher#google-play-service-account), you cannot choose which particular apps it can access - it's either all or nothing.
+While granting this account the [required permissions](https://github.com/Triple-T/gradle-play-publisher#google-play-service-account), you cannot choose which particular apps it can access - it's either all or nothing.
 So if you have more than one application on your Google developer account, the service account will be able to reach them all.

-Having this in mind, you should always protect the service account from abuse.
+Bearing this in mind, you should always protect the service account from abuse.
 The [documentation](https://developers.google.com/android-publisher/api_usage) also does warn you:
 > We recommend not giving third parties access to any service accounts you may create.
 We especially recommend not giving access to any private keys for your service account.
 Doing so provides anonymous access to your account that can be shared with anyone.

 # Automatic build deployment #

-If you are going to use the Publishing API in your builds, you definitely should take the appropriate actions to keep the service account key secure.
-Depending on your company policies (e.g. repositories access), the size of your team, your customer needs and policies, you might consider to:
+If you are going to use the Publishing API in your builds, you definitely should take the appropriate measures to keep the service account key secure.
+Depending on your company policies (e.g. repositories access), the size of your team, your customer needs and policies, you might consider:

-* not store the key in the repository
+* not storing the key in the repository
-* store the key in a password-protected archive in the repository
+* storing the key in a password-protected archive in the repository
-* store the key in a separate repository
+* storing the key in a separate repository
-* not store the key at all (wait, what? see the example below)
+* not storing the key at all (wait, what? see the example below)
 * ... etc.

 # Example #